tobega/tailspin-v0/TailspinReference.md

 e.g. `use 'myModule' with ...modules... provided`

 ### Module provision
 A module provision statement provides modules needed by another module.
-It starts with the word `with` and ends with the word `provided`.
-The module is identified by the prefix defined to be used for its symbols or derived from the search path in the same way as for [included files](#including-files).
+It starts with the word `with`, followed by the necessary [module specifications](#module-specification) and ends with the word `provided`.

+NOTE: When providing [the core system module](#the-core-system-module) to another module it is referred to as `core-system/`.

+### Module specification
+Modules are primarily identified by a string literal search path and get assigned a prefix the same way as for [including files](#including-files), i.e. the last part of the path.
+When inheriting a module, modified or not, it may be referred to by the assigned prefix.
+It is also possible to assign another prefix than the default by using a from-statement `myPrefix from 'myPath'`

+A plain search path is interpreted relative to the directory containing the main file and can be anywhere for modules.

+There is also the concept of a module path, specified in the environment variable `TAILSPIN_MODULES`.
+To access modules located there, just start the search path with `module:`

+Some examples of specifying modules are:
+* Inherited with some definitions overridden, e.g. `modified myModule ...definitions... end myModule`
+* Loaded from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone`.
+* Modified loaded from a file by a string literal path specification, e.g. `modified 'module:myPath' ...definitions... end 'module:myPath'`.

-Each provided module that is not inherited may need its own module provision statement for the modules it needs.
+Each provided module that is not inherited may need its own [module provision](#module-provision) statement for the modules it needs.

 If no provided modules are needed for a module that is included from a file, the word `stand-alone` is written instead of a module provision.

-Modules can be provided in the following ways (with prefix `myModule` used as example):
-* Inherited with some definitions overridden, e.g. `modified myModule ...definitions... end myModule`
-* Included from a file by a string literal path specification, optionally with a specified prefix, e.g. `myPrefix from 'myfile' stand-alone`.

-NOTE: When providing [the core system module](#the-core-system-module) to another module it is referred to as `core-system/`.

 ## Testing
 Tests can be defined in a tailspin source file by the keyword `test` followed by a [string literal](#string-literal), a series of assertions (at least one), interspersed by optional statements as needed to set up state,